John M. DiMatteo

 One of the most highly respected intellectual property litigators in New York, John DiMatteo regularly tries patent matters before federal courts and the International Trade Commission.
 As a registered patent attorney, he also handles Inter Partes Reviews (IPRs) and related complex U.S. Patent Office proceedings.
 In addition, John is very experienced in copyright, trademark, and trade secret litigation.

 John has represented clients such as Johnson & Johnson, Bloomberg L.P., Philips Electronics, Cox Communications, NXP Semiconductors, and Cold Spring Harbor Laboratory as lead trial counsel in high-value patent litigation on a wide variety of subject matter, including Near Field Communication (NFC), short hairpin RNA to attenuate gene expression, cardiac stents and catheters, high speed data compression, voice-over-IP, and cell phone roaming technology.
-With two engineering degrees from Polytechnic University and a current master’s student in biotechnology at Columbia University, John is known for his ability to absorb the most complex technology and relate it to judges and juries.
+With two engineering degrees from Polytechnic University and a master’s in biotechnology at Columbia University, John is known for his ability to absorb the most complex technology and relate it to judges and juries.

 John is a registered professional engineer in the State of New York and is a member of the Institute of Electrical and Electronics Engineers, the Association for Computing Machinery, and the American Chemical Society.